mysoultan/reference-architectures/aks/secure-baseline/README.md

    az aks get-credentials -n $AKS_CLUSTER_NAME -g rg-bu0001a0008 --admin
    ```
 1. Deploy Flux

-   > The Flux's operator user from the Gitops team wants to deploy Flux
-   > for the Secure AKS Cluster (Application ID: 0008 under the BU001).
-   > But before executing this action, this user  checks for open PRs againts the
-   > cluster's IaaC git repository looking for authored Kubernets manifest files coming from
-   > the Azure AD team Admin team or any other.
-After merging all the PRs, the FLux's operator
-   > can procceed with the deployment.
-The Kubernetes namespace
-   > `cluster-baseline-settings` the desired logical division of the cluster
-   > to home Flux and any other baseline setting among others:
-   >   - Cluster Role Bindings for the AKS-managed Azure AD integration
-   >   - AAD Pod Identity
-   >   - CSI driver and Azure KeyVault CSI Provider
-   >   - the App team's (Application ID: 0008) namespace named a0008
    ```bash
    kubectl create namespace cluster-baseline-settings kubectl apply -f https://raw.githubusercontent.com/mspnp/reference-architectures/master/aks/secure-baseline/cluster-baseline-settings/flux.yaml